tigera-cs/Calico-Enterprise-Networking-Training/6. Implement Calico Enterprise eBPF/README.md

 ```

 7. To enable eBPF mode, change the spec.calicoNetwork.linuxDataplane parameter in the operator’s Installation resource to "BPF".
-You also need to remove the hostPorts setting because host ports are not supported in BPF mode.
+You also need to remove the hostPorts setting because hostPorts are not supported in BPF mode.

 ```
 kubectl patch installation.operator.tigera.io default --type merge -p '{"spec":{"calicoNetwork":{"linuxDataplane":"BPF", "hostPorts":null}}}'